xlabcba/DatabaseFall2016/README.md

 ## Introduction

-This project implemented of a movie searching and commenting web application by using Angularjs, Express, Nodejs and MySQL.
+This project implemented of a movie searching and commenting web application by using:

+Angularjs, Express, Nodejs and MySQL.

 In this web application:

 1. Visitors can search movie by keyword, view movies, and view comments left by registered users.

 2. Registered users can post/update/delete their own comment on movies, and save/delete movie as/from their favorite movie list.